krymancer/buzzness-tycoon/docs/ui-system.md

 ## Overview

-The UI system (`ui.zig`) provides the game's user interface, displaying resource information and interactive elements.
-It's designed as a simple, functional system that can be easily extended as the game grows in complexity.
+The UI system (`ui.zig`) provides the game's user interface using **raygui** for interactive elements and Raylib for text rendering.
+It displays resource information and interactive buttons, styled with the Catppuccin Mocha theme.

 ## UI Structure